2003scape/rsc-landscape/README.md

 populate `landscape.sectors` with loaded buffers.

 ### \*landscape.getPopulatedSectors()
-return an iterator of all the non-empty sectors.
+return iterator of all the non-empty sectors.

 ### landscape.getSectorNeighbours(x, y, plane)
 return neighbours to a sector position as `[north, east, south, west]`.

+### landscape.getTileAtGameCoords(x, y)
+get the tile at coordinates used in game.

 ### async landscape.toCanvas({ objects, points, labels })
 create a world map image from all of the non-empty sectors.